actbee/Hand_Grasp_Classify/readme.md

 ## Statement

-We reference some other works to our project， this may include:
+We reference some other works to our project，this may include:
  "Generalizing Hand Segmentation in Egocentric Videos with Uncertainty-Guided Model Adaptation" by Minjie Cai, Feng Lu and Yoichi Sato
  (https://github.com/actbee/UMA)